 By Rachel Cunningham from Everything French Alps

 Its stunning location right by the sea on its own peninsula creates a unique atmosphere for the animals that live there.
-There are protected coral reefs off the beaches, and lush rainforest to explore.
+There are protected coral reefs off the beaches and lush rainforests to explore.

-You can hire a guide for the day from the entrance of the park, or stroll the marked paths yourself spotting white-faced monkeys, howler monkeys, iguanas, white-nosed Coatis, and more.
-Keep your eyes up into the canopy for the infamous sloths which also call Manuel Antonio home.
+You can hire a guide for the day from the park’s entrance or stroll the marked paths yourself, spotting white-faced monkeys, howler monkeys, iguanas, white-nosed Coatis, and more.
+Keep your eyes on the canopy for the infamous sloths, also called Manuel Antonio home.

-The national park was established officially in 1972, since then the park has worked hard to create over 10 kms of walking trails.
+The national park was established officially in 1972, and since then, the park has worked hard to create over 10 km of walking trails.

 Getting there is easy, drive down from San Jose and stay a few days in one of the guesthouses or hotels located just outside the park’s entrance.
-Or, you can also take of the tours to Manuel Antonio National Park.
+Or you can also take the tours to Manuel Antonio National Park.